afeld/computing-in-context/index.md

 #### Labs

-_These only apply to the second half of the course; see the [combined CourseWorks](https://courseworks2.columbia.edu/courses/203144)/announcements for policies regarding labs in the first half._
+_For the second half of the course, at least:_

 Missing 15+ minutes of lab counts as an absence, regardless of the reason or notifying the instructor(s) beforehand.
 If you complete the lab work before the end of the session, you may leave early.

+We give two "freebies" — see [grading](#grading).
+These can be used for illness, scheduling conflicts, [religious observance](https://universitypolicies.columbia.edu/content/religious-accommodation-policy).
+We don't excuse absences beyond that, except in exceptional circumstances.

 ### Academic Integrity